Countdown to Conference!

 ||||

-⬤ Session 6a: Decarbonise your Business – SMEs Moderator: Sanj de Silva – Director, Strategic Communications, Flinders University Panellists:
+⬤ Session 6a: Decarbonise your Business – SMEs Hear from SME's that are taking advantage of market opportunities and new technology.
+Moderator: Sanj de Silva – Director, Strategic Communications, Flinders University Panellists:

-⬤ Session 6b: Decarbonise your business - Large Enterprises Moderator: Susie Smith – CEO, Australian Greenhouse Network Panellists:
+⬤ Session 6b: Decarbonise your business - Large Enterprises Hear from companies that have found solutions to decarbonise their business and are undertaking financial disclosures.
+Moderator: Susie Smith – CEO, Australian Industry Greenhouse Network Panellists:

 ||||